 Atrioventricular (AV) Node Ablation and Pacemaker

-It is a procedure that uses heat as a means to get rid of the AV node present between the upper and lower chambers of the heart, connecting their electrical systems.
+It is a procedure that uses heat to remove the AV node, which connects the electrical systems of the heart’s upper and lower chambers.

 AV node ablation procedure is sometimes an option to treat AFib.
 It stops irregular electrical signals from reaching the ventricles – lower chambers of the heart.
 However, there is a catch to it; destroying the AV node tissue will bar your heart from receiving electrical signals to pump.
 This is when a pacemaker is needed to provide these signals for your heart to work.